photostructure/exiftool-vendored.js/README.md

 Just because a field is missing from the Tags interface **does not mean the field doesn't exist in the returned object**.
 This library doesn't exclude unknown fields, in other words.
-It's up to you and your code to look for other fields you expect, and cast to a more relevant interface.
+It's up to you and your code to look for other fields you expect and cast to a more relevant interface.

 ### Errors and Warnings